IBM/aspera-cli/docs/README.erb.md

 #### Option: `fields`: Selection of output object properties

-By default, a table output will display one line per entry, and columns for each properties.
+By default, a `table` output format will display one line per entry, and columns for each fields (attributes, properties).
-Depending on the command, columns may include by default all properties, or only some selected properties.
+Depending on the command, columns may include by default all fields, or only some selected fields.
 It is possible to define specific columns to be displayed, by setting the `fields` option.

-The `fields` option can be either a comma separated list, or an extended value array.
+The `fields` option is a list that can be either a comma separated list, or an extended value `Array`.

-Elements of the list can be:
+Individual elements of the list can be:

-- `DEF` : default display of columns (that's the default, when not set)
-- `ALL` : all columns available
+- **property** : add property to the current list
 - `-`**property** : remove property from the current list
-- **property** : add property to the current list
+- `DEF` : default list of properties (that's the default, when not set)
+- `ALL` : all properties
-- A Ruby `RegEx` : using `@ruby:'/.../'`
+- A Ruby `RegEx` : using `@ruby:'/.../'`, or `@re:...` add those matching to the list

 Examples:

-- `a,b,c` : the list of attributes specified as a comma separated list
+- `a,b,c` : the list of attributes specified as a comma separated list (overrides the all default)
-- `@json:'["a","b","c"]'` : Array extended value: same as above
+- `@json:'["a","b","c"]'` : `Array` extended value: same as above
-- `DEF,-a,b` : default property list, remove `a` and add `b`
+- `b,DEF,-a` : default property list, remove `a` and add `b` in first position
 - `@ruby:'/^server/'` : Display all properties whose name begin with `server`

 #### Option: `select`

 Table output (`object_list`) can be filtered using option `select`.
-This parameter is either a `Hash` or `Proc`.
+This option is either a `Hash` or `Proc`.
 The `Proc` takes as argument a line (`Hash`) in the table and is a Ruby lambda expression that returns `true` or `false`.

 Example: